-Material to be covered will be notified.
+Content to be advised.
 Satisfactory performance is required for a pass in the subject.

-- Produce and interpret appropriate visual displays and numerical summaries - Understand and apply appropriate statistical methods and models to provide answers to research questions.
-Models include one and two way ANOVA, simple and multiple regression. - Understand the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis. - · Develop report writing skills.
+- Create, interpret and thoroughly analyse appropriate visual displays and numerical summaries - Deeply understand, formulate and apply appropriate statistical methods and models for various types of data.
+Models include one and two way ANOVA, simple and multiple regression. - Have a deep knowledge and understanding of the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis. - Interpret statistical results and summarise the results in a statistical report. - · Apply statistical software packages in data analysis. - Be able to describe the types of missing data and simple solutions and their limitations.

-Delivery and Resources
+Delivery and Resources Textbook

-Textbook